viclib/LiScript/README.md

 which becomes (console.log 9),
 which outputs 9.
 ```
 That is much simpler than traditional reader macros!
-For more advanced cases you can just edit the parser reader: it's a 25-lines-long function on the source, so it shouldn't be hard.
+For more advanced cases you can just edit the parser itself: it's a 25-lines-long function on the source, so it shouldn't be hard.
 Given how no other lisp-to-js language implement reader macros at all, it's pure win.

 Well, that's it!
 This is the whole language.
 Again, the out-of-the-box package must be temperated with macros.
 For example, you could certainly improve the loops - a "for" macro could work as CoffeeScript's array comprehension.
 A "let" macro might prove handy, and a facility to concatenate arrays would make defining new macros easier.
 The point is: LiScript allows you to do whatever you want; you control the language!